Three historic trails lead to Santa Fe, New Mexico.

 The Spanish established the area along the Santa Fe River in 1610 as La Villa Real de la Santa Fe de San Francisco de Asís (the Royal Town of the Holy Faith of Saint Francis of Assisi).
 Or Santa Fe, for short.

 The town became the capital of the Spanish province of Nuevo México and, as such, is the oldest capital and the second-oldest city in the United States.
-(Consider that the Pilgrims wouldn’t arrive at Plymouth Rock until ten years later.)
+(Consider that the Pilgrims didn’t arrive at Plymouth Rock until ten years later.)

 The rulers of Santa Fe and the surrounding territory played musical chairs.
 In 1680, Native Americans drove the Spanish out and occupied the town.
 In 1692, the Spanish won it back, then lost it to Mexico when Mexico won its independence in 1810.